-- 1. Students have passed the examination of the foundation year or the study programme if they have passed all units of study which form part of the foundation year or the study programme, as referred to in section 13.
+- 1. Students have passed the examination of the foundation year or the study programme if they have passed all units of study which form part of the foundation year or the study programme, as referred to in Article 14.
 (Section 7.10 of the Act.) - 2.
 Certificates are given at the following occasions: - on passing the foundation year examination; - on passing the study programme's final examination. - 3.
-The certificate will only be given after it has been established that the student is enrolled and has paid his or her tuition fees for all the enrolment years.
+The certificate will only be given after it has been established that the student is enrolled and has paid his tuition fees for all the enrolment years.
 (Section 7.11 of the WHW.) - 4.
 After successful completion of the examination, the Examination Board awards the certificate.
 The certificate is dated on the date of the student's final academic activity.
 The certificate of a study programme comes with a diploma supplement.
+This diploma supplement may include mention of a student's board activities (see Article 10).
+Students who have served as members of the Examination Appeals Board may also request that activity to be included on their diploma supplement.

-The Examination Board will determine that the student has passed within a maximum of eight calendar weeks after the last academic activity.
+The Examination Board will determine whether a student has passed within a maximum of eight calendar weeks after the student's final academic activity.

-If the student wishes for the certificate to be dated later, the student must postpone the completion of his or her final academic activity.
+If the student wishes for the certificate to be dated later, the student must postpone the completion of his final academic activity.